Osteoporosis Bone Density Loss and Fragility Fracture Risk

 - QUS (quantitative ultrasound) at peripheral sites can support fracture-risk estimation.

-- FRAX tool estimates 10-year hip-fracture and major-fracture probability to guide prevention intensity.
+- FRAX tool estimates 10-year hip-fracture and major-fracture probability to guide prevention intensity; common inputs include age, sex, height, weight, family history, and alcohol exposure.

 Common Nursing Diagnoses